ciscomk/gamified-backend/README.md

 and buttons which allow users to signal for 'help' or that they are 'finished' with a task.

-Each user begins at level '1' and will initially not receive a task.
+Each user begins at level '1' and will not receive a task.
 User level ids dictate which task is to be delivered.
-Tasks are configured in '/app/main/views.py'
+Tasks & Supplements are configured in '/app/main/views.py' Tasks & Supplements are added in 'app/templates' as .html files.
+This repo does not contain any tasks.

 ## Details
 To run locally, set an environmental variable for the secrect key.